WooPayments provides your store with Google Pay, which makes it easier for customers to checkout quickly using their saved Google account details.

 By checking out with Google Pay, customers won’t need to go through the regular checkout process and spend time filling in all of their information.
 Everything is handled using the Google Pay interface, where customers can select their billing and shipping details, as well as which card they want to use.

-Once the order is placed, WooPayments processes the transaction and redirects the customer to the “Order Received” / “Thank you” page just as it would for any other transaction.
+Once the order is placed, WooPayments then processes the transaction and redirects the customer to the “Order Received” / “Thank you” page.

 NOTE: There is a known issue where Google Pay does not use the correct credentials when test mode is enabled.
 As a result, testing Google Pay via WooPayments is not working as expected and will be unavailable to most merchants.